microfox-ai/microfox/packages/slack/docs/functions/getUserByEmail.md

-# searchUserByEmail
+# getUserByEmail

-The `searchUserByEmail` method finds a user by their email address.
+The `getUserByEmail` method finds a user by their email address.

 ## Arguments